Gardening is a beloved hobby for many seniors, but it can be challenging for those with mobility issues. This is where raised garden beds come in.

 Cons

-We recently tried out this Best Choice Products Raised Garden Bed and were impressed with these metal raised garden beds and their quality and functionality.
+We recently tested this Best Choice Products Raised Garden Bed and were impressed by its metal construction, quality, and functionality.

 The 12-inch depth is perfect for growing herbs and vegetables with shallow to medium roots, such as thyme and dill.